 Mellon-Morgridge Associate Professor of European International History, UW-Madison

-Failed Globalists: Economic Development, Decolonization, and the Demise of European Political Hegemony, 1973–2008
+Failed Globalists: European Socialists, Decolonization, and the Decline of State Welfarism, 1973-2008

 Giuliana Chamedes is Mellon-Morgridge Associate Professor of European International History at the University of Wisconsin, Madison.
 Her first book, A Twentieth-Century Crusade: The Vatican’s Battle to Remake Christian Europe, came out with Harvard University Press in 2019.
 Her work has been published in The Journal of Contemporary History, Contemporary European History, French Politics, Culture, and Society, and in numerous edited volumes.
 She has received support for her research from the American Council of Learned Societies, the Mellon Foundation, and the DAAD, among others.